giovannidipacework/Wolfenstein-Web-Game/README.md

 # Wolfenstein Web Game

-**Wolfenstein Web Game** is a web-based reinterpretation of the iconic 1992 MS-DOS game *Wolfenstein 3D*.
+A web-based remake of the classic 1992 MS-DOS game *Wolfenstein 3D*, focused on delivering:

-This version allows users to create, share, and play custom levels freely and in any order.
-Some original levels have been faithfully recreated and are already available to play.
+🎮 First-person shooter gameplay in a 2.5D environment
+🛠️ User-generated level creation and editing
+🔑 Interactive game mechanics with keys, switches, enemies, and pickups
+🌐 Seamless online experience through AJAX-powered client-server communication

+This project simulates an engaging retro gaming experience combined with modern web technologies, including PHP backend and SQL database integration for persistent user data and level management.

 ---

 ## 📌 Features

+🎮 Gameplay & Controls
-- First-person navigation and shooting in 2.5D style
+- First-person movement and shooting in a 2.5D environment
+- Controls: WASD for movement, arrow keys for turning and shooting, `E` for interactions

+🛠️ Level Creation & Editing
-- User authentication and access to map creation tools
+- User registration to create and modify custom maps
-- Interactive game world with enemies, switches, pickups, and props
+- Drag-and-drop map editor with walls, enemies, pickups, and interactive objects
-- Full level editor with drag-and-drop components
-- Victory condition system (keys and switches)
+- Validation rules to ensure playable levels (player start, keys, switches)

+🔑 Game Mechanics
+- Collect keys to activate switches and complete levels
+- Enemies that track and shoot the player
+- Pickups for health, ammo, weapons, and score

+🌐 Client-Server Interaction
-- Flexible level loading and selection system
+- AJAX-powered dynamic data loading and saving
-- Dynamic data exchange using AJAX for seamless gameplay experience
+- Real-time map and user data synchronization

+💾 Data Management
+- PHP backend managing user authentication
-- Persistent data storage and retrieval with SQL and PHP backend
+- SQL database storing user profiles, maps, and scores

 ---